Shekyena Marcelle-Brown

 R v AD [2023] Hove Crown Court

 Secured a suspended sentence for client who pleaded guilty to ABH for strangling his ex-partner in the presence of their child.
-Persuaded the court that there was significant mitigation and exceptional circumstances which meant that immediate custody should not be imposed in line with the Court of Appeal’s guidance on offences involving intentional strangulation in R v Cooke [2023] EWCA Crim 452.
+Persuaded the court to depart from the Court of Appeal’s guidance (R v Cooke [2023] EWCA Crim 452) by submitting that there was significant mitigation and exceptional circumstances.

 R v RK [2023] Oxford Crown Court

 Successfully appealed the conviction and sentence of a taxi driver who originally received a suspended sentence and 29 month disqualification for driving offences.
-Identified case law to support the client’s case that his limited English amounted to a reasonable excuse.
-The court sought to adjourn the appeal due to the absence of prosecution counsel and were persuaded to refuse the adjournment, and consequently allowed the appeal.
+Identified case law to support the client’s case that his limited English amounted to a reasonable excuse, and opposed an adjournment application which led to the appeal being allowed.

 R v AS [2022] Croydon Crown Court

-Successfully appealed against sentence where a Criminal Behaviour Order (CBO) was imposed on conviction.
+Successfully appealed the imposition of a Criminal Behaviour Order (CBO) on conviction.
 Argued that the CBO was procedurally illegal as the application was made by the police rather than the CPS as required by law.

 R v PS [2021] Inner London Crown Court